Luchkiin/geosty-weather-app/README.md

 <img src="https://github.com/Luchkiin/geosty-weather-app/blob/master/img/geosty-project-overview.png" alt="Logo" width="auto" height="auto">
 <p>
 This project acts as a weather application which works for both iOS and Android devices.
-The application is built with C#, XAML and makes use of the Xamarin Forms framework in Microsoft's VS which enables cross-plattform programming.
+The application is built with C#, XAML and makes use of the Xamarin Forms framework in Microsoft's VS which enables cross-platform programming.
 </p>

 <p>
-The application offers current, hourly, and daily weahter forecast based on the end-user's current location.
+The application offers current, hourly, and daily weather forecast based on the end-user's current location.
-Furthermore, the weather forecast information is being retreived with the usage of the free weather API from OpenWeahterMap.
+Furthermore, the weather forecast information is being retrieved with the usage of the free weather API from OpenWeahterMap.
 </p>

 ## Built With